Rotating black hole shadows in metric-affine bumblebee gravity: Analyzing the shadow with the intensity profile

 \section{Analyzing the shadow with the intensity profile}

-In this section, we will analyze in more detail the shadows for the case of the bumblebee model, with the aim to identify signatures that depend on the LSB parameter $X$ and the rotation $a$, respectively.
-By definition, the shadow is defined by the instability of the photon orbit, and the radius of this orbit is identified when we consider the observer at infinity, which can be expressed by the following equation.
+In this section, we will analyze in more detail the shadows for the case of the bumblebee model, to identify signatures that depend on the LSB parameter $X$ and the rotation $a$, respectively.
+By definition, the shadow is defined by the instability of the photon orbit, and the radius of this orbit is identified when we consider the observer at infinity. { As remarked in Section III, the LSB rotating metric reduces to the Kerr metric multiplied by a constant overall factor.
+In this case, the two critical impact parameters associated with the prograde and retrograde photon orbits coincide with those of the Kerr metric, namely,